dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker range="< aspnetcore-5.0"

 > [!NOTE]
 > The `StarshipValidation` controller in this section is appropriate for use with Microsoft Identity 1.0.
 Additional configuration is required for use with Microsoft Identity 2.0 and ASP.NET Core 5.0 or later.
-To see a version of the controller for updated versions, see a later version of this article.
+To see a version of the controller for updated versions of these technologies, see a later version of this article.
 >
 > For more information on security, see:
 >